orientechnologies/orientdb-docs/source/Concurrency.md

 ### Concurrency level

-In order to guarantee atomicity and consistency, OrientDB acquire an exclusive lock on the storage during transaction commit.
+In order to guarantee atomicity and consistency, OrientDB acquires an exclusive lock on the storage during transaction commit.
 This means transactions are serialized.
 Giving this limitation, _the OrientDB team is already working on improving parallelism to achieve better scalability on multi-core machines by optimizing internal structure to avoid exclusive locking._

 ## Concurrency on adding edges